AdaGold/greenbox/README.md

 A movie will have one additional method, `starring(actor_name)`.
 This method will return true if the given actor does appear in the movie.

-You have a set of spec files provided for the `movie` class.
+You have a set of test files provided for the `movie` class.
 Write code to ensure that the class passes the given tests.

 ## Wave 2: DateRange & Rental